MiamiHerald/data-viz_carto-template/README.md

 ## About

-This template will serve as a starting point for embedded data visualization projects for the Miami Herald.
+This template will serve as a starting point for embedded data visualization projects for the Miami Herald using [Carto](https://carto.com/).

 ## Installation